 since our profiles extend the box dimension profiles $\lbd^m$ of Falconer \cite{fal:2019} to non-integer values of $m$ when $\theta = 1$ (and similarly for the upper dimensions).

 \begin{cor} Let $E \subset \R^n$ be a bounded set such that $\lid E$ is continuous at $\theta = 0$.
 If $\alpha > \frac{1}{n}\hd E$, then

 On the other hand, if $\alpha \leq \frac{1}{n}\hd E$, then

-The analagous result holds for upper dimensions. \end{cor} In particular, since $\hd E \leq \lbd E$, the first part of Corollary \ref{surprise} shows us that $\lbd^{n\alpha} E$ is strictly less than the trivial upper bound of $n\alpha$ implied by Lemma \ref{existlem} for
+The analogous result holds for upper dimensions. \end{cor} In particular, since $\hd E \leq \lbd E$, the first part of Corollary \ref{surprise} shows us that $\lbd^{n\alpha} E$ is strictly less than the trivial upper bound of $n\alpha$ implied by Lemma \ref{existlem} for

 and similarly for $\ubd E$.
 Furthermore, Corollary \ref{surprise} may immediately be translated into the context of fractional Brownian motion by Theorem \ref{frcbrown}. \begin{cor} Let $E \subset \R^n$ be a bounded set such that $\lid E$ is continuous at $\theta = 0$ and $B_\alpha : \R^n \rightarrow \R^n$ denote index-$\alpha$ Brownian motion.
 If $\alpha > \frac{1}{n}\hd E$, then